peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 exists in the DNS without specifying a set of nameservers to which a child zone is delegated.
-This is useful in situations where it is important to make it clear to clients that a zone cut exists, but when the child zone is only provisioned in a private namespace.
+This is useful in situations where it is important to make it clear to clients that a zone cut exists, but when the child zone is only provisioned in a private DNS namespace.

 --- middle